PlatformStories/download-osm-buildings/README.md

 ```

 Note: If you change the task image, you need to reregister the task with a higher version number
 in order for the new image to take effect.
+Keep this in mind especially if you use Docker automated build.